cugos/qgisworkshop_org/docs/source/workshop/plugins_exercises.rst

 1. Expanding the Tutorial Plugin
 --------------------------------

-You might have noticed (at least i did) that there's a couple ridiculous things happening in the tutorial module\  ``vector_selectbypoint.py`` \.
-Let's talk about these and change things around in this next section:
+You might have noticed there's a couple interesting things happening in the module\  ``vector_selectbypoint.py`` \from the tutorial.
+Let's talk about some changes and then move around some code in the next example:

     1. Everytime we click the map canvas a signal is sent out, and our slot (or handler function)\  ``selectFeature()`` \runs and does a number of things before selecting a feature:
         * gets the current layer